FAQ: Bill 115 Remedy

 When Justice Lederer issued his decision in April of 2016, ETFO engaged in a protracted negotiation process with the government to try to arrive at a fair remedy.
 Ultimately, the government refused to agree to a remedy that ETFO felt would be fair to the membership and in keeping with the egregious nature of the Charter violation.
 As a result, ETFO decided to submit the issue of remedy back to Justice Lederer.
 A process of mediation then unfolded over time, which was also unsuccessful as the government still would not agree to a fair remedy.

 Eventually, the government and ETFO agreed to a process that would allow, ultimately, for Justice Lederer to issue a decision on remedy.
 This process included the filing of extensive written submissions and several meetings with Justice Lederer.
-Finally, through the decision of Justice Lederer, ETFO members have been awarded the fair remedy that they deserve.
+Finally, through the decision of Justice Lederer, ETFO members were awarded a remedy.

 Justice Lederer’s decision is final and fully binding on both parties.
 There is no expectation that the government can or will appeal this decision.